Hounds of Love: Reception

-Hounds of Love contemporarily received positive reviews in the UK, and it ranked at number 10 in the NME critics' list of the best albums of 1985.
-In a five-star review, Sounds called the album "dramatic, moving and wildly, unashamedly, beautifully romantic", before going on to state, "If I were allowed to swear, I'd say that Hounds of Love is f***ing brilliant, but me mum won't let me".
-Record Mirror also gave the album five stars, stating that it "recaptures the ground Kate lost with her last album" and concluding, "A howling success?
-I think so."
-NME said, "Hounds of Love is definitely weird.
-It's not an album for the suicidal or mums and dads.
-The violence of The Dreaming has turned into despair, confusion and fear – primarily of love, a subject that remains central to Bush's songwriting."
-The review went on to scorn the idea that by signing to EMI Records as a teenager, Bush had allowed herself to be moulded in their corporate image, suggesting that on the contrary, it had enabled her to use the system for her own purposes: "Our Kate's a genius, the rarest solo artist this country's ever produced.
-She makes sceptics dance to her tune.
-The company's daughter has truly screwed the system and produced the best album of the year doing it."
-Melody Maker was more reserved, saying, "Here she has learned you can have control without sacrificing passion and it's the heavyweight rhythm department aided and abetted by some overly fussy arrangements that get the better of her".
-Of The Ninth Wave suite on the second side of the record, NME felt "she makes huge demands on her listener and the theme is too confused and the execution too laborious and stilted to carry real weight as a complete entity".
+Hounds of Love contemporarily received positive reviews in the UK.
+Sounds journalist Ronnie Randall hailed the album as "dramatic, moving and wildly, unashamedly, beautifully romantic", while Record Mirrors Robin Smith deemed it "a howling success" that "recaptures the ground Kate lost with her last album".
+In the NME, Jane Solanas called Hounds of Love "an obvious progression of the skill shown on The Dreaming" and scorned the idea that by signing to EMI as a teenager, Bush had allowed herself to be moulded in their corporate image, suggesting that on the contrary, it had enabled her to use the system for her own purposes: "Our Kate's a genius, the rarest solo artist this country's ever produced.
+She makes sceptics dance to her tune."
+It ranked at number 10 on the magazine's list of the best albums of 1985.
+A more reserved review came from Melody Makers Colin Irwin, who found that Bush had "learned you can have control without sacrificing passion" despite "some overly fussy arrangements that get the better of her", although the Ninth Wave suite "is too confused and the execution too laborious and stilted to carry real weight as a complete entity."